Deafblindness

 This means that with deafblindness, your local authority must have a selected lead for deafblindness and assessments should be done by a specialist.
 This means:

-- If you require a Deafblind Guidance assessment to look at your social care needs, this must be a specially trained professional to carry out the specialist assessment.
+• If you need a deafblind guidance assessment to look at your social care needs, this must be a specially trained professional to carry out the specialist assessment.

 The assessment will take into account your needs now and what they’re likely to be in the future.